Donald Trump Reportedly Is ‘Nervous’ After His Numbers Tank, Looks To Revamp His Campaign

 “Recent internal polling painted uneasy seas ahead and President Trump wanted some of his warriors back,” said one source who spoke to Politico.

-Recently polling shows Trump falling behind Joe Biden in most national polls and, more concerning for his campaign, he has lost ground in key battleground states such as Ohio and Iowa.
-Even states that are considered a slam-dunk for Republicans traditionally like Arizona and Georgia have shown Trump lagging.
+Recent polling shows Trump falling behind Joe Biden in most national polls and, more concerning for his campaign, he has lost ground in key battleground states such as Ohio and Iowa.
+Even states that are traditionally considered a slam-dunk for Republicans like Arizona and Georgia, have shown Trump lagging.

 This reportedly is causing concern both in the White House and with Trump’s re-election team.